akashacms/epub-guide/documents/4-configuration.html.md

 title: Structuring your book
 ---

+So far we've walked you through the EPUB Skeleton, demonstrating how to [install AkashaEPUB](2-installation.html) and [create content in an AkashaEPUB project](3-creating-content.html).
+It's now time to go over details of how such a project is structured.

+There are two different aspects to the "structure" of an AkashaEPUB project.
+One is obviously the content structure of your book.
+While you're the one most responsible for the content of your book, we'll give a few ideas.
+The other aspect is the directory layout and different tools that are used.

+TODO: OUTLINE

+* Directory structure
+* Book metadata file
+* Table of Contents file
+* XHTML page templates
+* Cover page, cover image
+* Ownership, intellectual property rights, copyright page
+* Fonts, font implementation

+- stylesheets
+- fonts

 AkashaEPUB helps you to organize your book into chapters, and sub-chapters.
 You can nest the chapter structure as deeply as you like, and AkashaEPUB will construct the table of contents for you and ensure the reading order of the pages is correct.
 Your readers may hate you if the chapter nesting gets too deep, however.

 The EPUB standard uses metadata to identify the book, and one or more navigation documents to help the reader navigate the book.
 AkashaEPUB generates all that for you.